Create Data Matrix PDF with HIBC Barcode in Java

 hibcLic_QR.setReturnContentType(FileType.PNG); // Specify return content type as PNG

-Apply the QR code signature to your PDF:
+- Apply the signature to the PDF.

 signature.sign(destinFilePath, hibcLic_QR);